ba-dresden/ba-latex-template/docs/usage/simple.md

     \end{basimple}
 \end{document}
 ```
-It is worthwhile to split up larger documents into mulitple files.
+It is worthwhile to split up larger documents into multiple files.
-You can put each chapter into a separat `.tex` file and join them in the main file using `\include{path/to/the/file}`.
+You can put each chapter into a separate `.tex` file and join them in the main file using `\include{path/to/the/file}`.
 Given the following file tree:
 ```text
 somedirectory